joochanshin/sudokuSolver/README.md

 ### Edit

 I am sorry.
-I realized that the earlier code didn't take out ALL the elements in the array that fund a match because after removing an element in an array, the index skips to the next one.
+I realized that the earlier code didn't take out ALL the elements in the array that found a match because after removing an element in an array, the index skips to the next one.
 I found this error when Y = 2.
-So then I commented out all the other if statements and only checked when Y = 2.
+So then I commented out all the other `if statements` and only checked when Y = 2.

 Putting a whole bunch of `console.log()s` into the horiz2 function to see if `num == grid[(x) + (y)*9]`